OSUSecLab/styx/README.md

 ## How to build the `libonnx` demo with SGX and WAMR

-While the PCD framework can be extended to support more TEEs (or without any TEE) and runtimes, we provide only SGX and WAMR support out of the box.
+While the Styx framework can be extended to support more TEEs (or without any TEE) and runtimes, we provide only SGX and WAMR support out of the box.
 Here is how to build it and how to run it.
 Suppose you are at `~`

 ### Step 0.
 Prepare the environment